schoeberl/librelane/docs/source/usage/writing_custom_steps.md

 * Composite types should be declared using the `typing` module, i.e., for a list of strings, try `typing.List[str]` instead of `list[str]` or just `list`.
   * `list[str]` is incompatible with Python 3.8.
-  * `list` does not give OpenLane adequate information to validate the child variables.
+  * `list` does not give LibreLane adequate information to validate the child variables.
 * Variables that capture a physical quantity, such as time, distance or similar, must declare units using their `"units"` field.